Ede North

 Ede North is a Local Government Area in Osun State, Nigeria.
 Its headquarters as Abere.
+The current chairman of the council is Adeyemi Elliot Sesan.

 It has an area of 111 km^{2} and a population of 83,831 at the 2006 census.

 The postal code of the area is 232.

+Ede North Area Council

+Ede North Local Council Development Area was created out of Ede North for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the council is Lawal N. Nureni.

 Climate

 In Ede, the dry season is muggy and partially cloudy, and it is hot all year long.
 The wet season is oppressive and overcast.
-The average annual temperature ranges from 66 to 94 degrees Fahrenheit, rarely falling below 60 or rising over 99.
+The average annual temperature ranges from 66 to 94 °F, rarely falling below 60 °F or rising over 99 °F.

 Ede North's Hot Temperature

-Between January 22 and April 3, which is the length of the hot season, the daily maximum temperature averages over 91°F. In Ede, March is the warmest month of the year, with an average high of 93°F and low of 73°F.
+Between January 22 and April 3, which is the length of the hot season, the daily maximum temperature averages over 91 °F. In Ede, March is the warmest month of the year, with an average high of 93 °F and low of 73 °F.

 Ede North's Cool Temperature

-The cool season lasts for 3.8 months, from June 15 to October 7, with an average daily high temperature below 85°F. The coldest month of the year in Ede is August, with an average low of 70°F and high of 82°F.
+The cool season lasts for 3.8 months, from June 15 to October 7, with an average daily high temperature below 85 °F. The coldest month of the year in Ede is August, with an average low of 70 °F and high of 82 °F.